 - add inflation-adjusted benefits.

 Before you go any further, those asset-long-term care insurance policies do not qualify under 211 CMR 65.00.
 Massachusetts residents need a traditional long-term care insurance policy that meets the requirements of 211 CMR 65.00.

 We hope this article educated you on why Massachusetts residents need a traditional long-term care insurance policy.
 None of us want to lose our assets and especially our home to long-term care services.
 The good news is that Massachusetts residents have a way to mitigate this event through the purchase of a qualified long-term care insurance policy as defined in 211 CMR 65.00.
-Remember, even though they are useful, asset-long-term care insurance policies do not qualify.
+Remember, even though they are useful, asset-backed or hybrid long-term care insurance policies do not qualify.

 Feel free to contact us or use the form below.
 We would be very happy to help you with this important coverage.